Peanut Butter Tofu with Sriracha (Video)

 For this Peanut Butter Tofu with Sriracha, strips of firm tofu are fried and served with a peanut-butter Sriracha sauce.
-And this recipe is so easy, even if you haven’t cooked tofu before you really should try it!
+And this recipe is so easy; even if you haven’t cooked tofu before you really should try it if you like peanut butter!

 I’ve always been a fried tofu fan, but this Peanut Butter Tofu with Sriracha might be my favorite tofu recipe.
-This popular tofu dish features browned strips of firm tofu finished with a sauce made of soy sauce, rice vinegar, smooth peanut butter, Monkfruit sweetener (or sweetener of your choice), Sriracha, and a little vegetable stock or water.
+This popular stir-fry dish features browned strips of firm tofu finished with a sauce made of soy sauce, rice vinegar, smooth peanut butter, Monkfruit sweetener (or sweetener of your choice), Sriracha, and a little vegetable stock or water.